-Description: The SCBBO will weigh the speeds, latency, and technology proposed by applicants seeking to deploy projects that are not Priority Broadband projects.
-Applications proposing to use technologies that exhibit greater ease of scalability with lower future investment (as defined by the SCBBO) and whose capital assets have longer usable lives should be afforded additional weight over those proposing technologies with higher costs to upgrade and shorter capital-asset cycles.

-Scoring: The SCBBO will score based on maximum reliable download and upload speeds that can be achieved and the proposed technology.
+- Description: The South Carolina Broadband Office will weigh the speeds, latency, and other technical capabilities of the technologies proposed by applicants seeking to deploy projects that are not Priority Broadband projects.
+Applications proposing to use technologies that exhibit greater ease of scalability with lower future investment (as defined by the SCBBO) and whose capital assets have longer usable lives should be afforded additional weight over those proposing technologies with higher costs to upgrade and shorter capital asset cycles. - Scoring: The SCBBO will score based on max download and upload speeds that can be achieved by the proposed technology.
 The proposed technology may not have a latency that exceeds 100 milliseconds.
-In addition, the applicant must document how the proposed technology can add incremental capacity in a cost-effective manner and achieve the speeds proposed.
+In addition, the applicant must document how the proposed technology can add incremental capacity in a cost-effective manner.
+The project with the greatest max download and upload speeds that meets the other requirements outlined will receive full points.
+In the case of partnerships, the lowest max download and upload speed across the partners will be used in the scoring.